ffwff/hana/README.md

 # 🌸 hana

-**hana**, a small dynamically-typed scripting language.
-It is written in Rust/C and is inspired by Pascal, Ruby and Javascript.
+**hana** is a small dynamically-typed scripting language written in Rust/C and is inspired by Pascal, Ruby and Javascript.
 It primarily supports prototype-based object orientation and first-class functions (with closure support).
-The language has a simple mark-and-sweep garbage collector, meaning you won't have to worry about manual memory allocation.
+The interpreter comes useful features such as a simple mark-and-sweep garbage collector, exception handling and a work in progress import system.

 **haru**, the Rust parser/runtime generates bytecode that runs on an optimised virtual machine written in C (about as fast as Python and Ruby!)